 That’s quite helpful.
 Most of the time, you’ll use core commands.
-To know what you can do with each of them, provide an
+Use the

 ➜ gh issue --helpWork with GitHub issuesUSAGEgh issue <command> [flags]CORE COMMANDSclose: Close issuecreate: Create a new issuelist: List and filter issues in this repositoryreopen: Reopen issuestatus: Show status of relevant issuesview: View an issueFLAGS-R, --repo OWNER/REPO Select another repository using the OWNER/REPO formatINHERITED FLAGS--help Show help for commandARGUMENTSAn issue can be supplied as argument in any of the following formats:- by number, e.g. "123"; or- by URL, e.g. "https://github.com/OWNER/REPO/issues/123".EXAMPLES$ gh issue list$ gh issue create --label bug$ gh issue view --web...

 Now, I don’t want to explain to you each command.
-You can find on the official GitHub CLI website a well-explained manual of all these commands.
-What I’m going to show you instead are examples of how this CLI can improve your workflow in your everyday developer’s life.
+On the official GitHub CLI website, you can find a well-explained manual of all these commands.
+Instead, I’m going to show you examples of how this CLI can improve your workflow in your everyday developer’s life.